LLM360/amber-train/README.md

 Get access now at [LLM360 site](https://www.llm360.ai/)

 ## Model Description
+Amber is the first model in the LLM360 family.
+Amber is an 7B English language model with the LLaMA architecture.

 - **Model type:** Language model with the same architecture as LLaMA-7B
 - **Language(s) (NLP):** English